 Heard of the ketogenic diet?
-It’s a weight-loss method benefiting health.
+It’s a weight-loss method that cuts the carbs so you lose weight faster.

 Ketogenic Diet | What is Keto and the Best Keto Diet Foods?
 Video Review